tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ##  Transport Layer Mapping

+DTLS messages MAY be fragmentmented into multiple DTLS records.
 Each DTLS record MUST fit within a single datagram.
 In order to avoid IP fragmentation, clients of the DTLS record layer SHOULD attempt to size records so that they fit within any PMTU estimates obtained from the record layer.

-Note that unlike IPsec, DTLS records do not contain any association identifiers.
-Applications must arrange to multiplex between associations.
-With UDP, the host/port number is used to look up the appropriate security association for incoming records.

 Multiple DTLS records MAY be placed in a single datagram.
 They are simply encoded consecutively.
 The DTLS record framing is sufficient to determine the boundaries.
 Note, however, that the first byte of the datagram payload MUST be the beginning of a record.
 Records MUST NOT span datagrams.

+DTLS records, as defined in this document, do not contain any association identifiers and applications must arrange to multiplex between associations.
+With UDP, the host/port number is used to look up the appropriate security association for incoming records.
+However, the Connection ID extension defined in {{I-D.ietf-tls-dtls-connection-id}} adds a connection identifier to DTLS records.

 Some transports, such as DCCP {{RFC4340}}, provide their own sequence numbers.
 When carried over those transports, both the DTLS and the